Frequently Asked Questions (FAQ)

 Are you licensed, bonded, and insured?

-I am bonded and insured through Pet Sitters Associates LLC.
-You can view my current certificate of insurance and bonding here.
+We are bonded and insured through One Family Insurance.
 No professional licensing exists for pet sitters at this time.

 What areas do you serve?